issa-project/issa-pipeline/pipeline/README.md

 ## Pipeline Step-by-step
 ### Metadata
-Typically, documents in the repositories are accompanied by their metadata which can include title, authors, pdf URL, thematic descriptors, etc.
+Typically, documents in the repositories are accompanied by their metadata which can include title, authors, PDF URL, thematic descriptors, etc.
 The metadata is typically come in a tabular format and can be obtained through the repository's API.
 In the use case of Agritrop the metadata is obtained through [OAI-PMH](https://www.openarchives.org/pmh/) protocol from the [Open Repository of CIRAD publications](https://agritrop.cirad.fr/).
 A mechanism of mapping API output to the table columns is provided.

 The most relevant metadata fields for ISSA pipeline would be:
 - id
 - title
 - abstract
-- pdf URL
+- PDF URL
 - thematic descriptors

 After pre-processing metadata (which would be different for each use case scenario) the following output is produced:
-- metadata json according to the [schema](../doc/ISSA_json_schema.txt)
+- metadata JSON according to the [schema](../doc/ISSA_JSON_schema.txt)
-- files containing pdf URLs for the full text extraction in the next step
+- files containing PDF URLs for the full text extraction in the next step
 - (optionally) tsv files with descriptors URIs and labels also for training the indexing models

+Scripts are provided in directory [metadata](./metadata/).

 ### Full text extraction
 Typically, document repositories contain text of title and possibly abstract of a document in the metadata.
 For some use cases that may be enough to annotate a document.
 In this case this step can be skipped.
 In other cases an attempt to extract the text from PDF of a document is necessary.
 We use [Grobid](https://grobid.readthedocs.io/en/latest/Introduction/) machine learning library for extracting, parsing and re-structuring raw documents.

 NB: The text extraction is not always possible.
-For example, if a pdf file is a scan of a document.
+For example, if a PDF file is a scan of a document.

 NB: The extracted text is not always "clean" and can contain misaligned and missing parts of a text.
-To compensate for this, if title and/or abstract are available from the metadata they can be coalesced with extracted text into one json document.
+To compensate for this, if title and/or abstract are available from the metadata they can be coalesced with extracted text into one JSON document.

-On this step for each pdf URL file created from the metadata:
+On this step for each PDF URL file created from the metadata:
-- download pdf
+- download PDF
 - extract text
 - (optionally) coalesce extracted text with metadata

 The following intermediate files are produced at this point:
-- full text json according to the [schema](../doc/ISSA_json_schema.txt)
+- full text JSON according to the [schema](../doc/ISSA_JSON_schema.txt)
-- (optionally) coalesced json
+- (optionally) coalesced JSON
 - (optionally) XML/TEI encoded documents output by Grobid

-A massive download of pdf documents from an HTTP server may cause problems for a host and a client.
+A massive download of PDF documents from an HTTP server may cause problems for a host and a client.
 To mitigate a potential issue, time spacing between downloads is provided.
 However, during the waiting time the Grobid extraction can still take place for efficiency.
-Caching of the pdf files is recommended and mechanisms are provided in the pipeline.
+Caching of the PDF files is recommended and mechanisms are provided in the pipeline.

+Scripts are provided in directory [fulltext](./fulltext/).

 ### Thematic Indexing
 In ISSA pipeline thematic indexing refers to an automatic annotation of a document with thematic descriptors.
 Thematic descriptors are keywords (typically 5 or 6) or expressions that characterize an article as a whole and that are linked to a domain specific vocabulary.
 For some repositories human documentalists manually annotate articles with descriptors, which yields accurate annotations but is time consuming.